ThereforeGames/unprompted/docs/MANUAL.md

 Supports `word_count` for retrieving the number of words in the content, using space as a delimiter.

 Supports `string_count` for retrieving the number of a custom substring in the content.
 For example, `[info string_count="the"]the frog and the dog and the log[/info]` will return 3.

+Supports `clip_count` for retrieving the number of CLIP tokens in the content (i.e. a metric for prompt complexity.)
+This argument is only supported within the A1111 WebUI environment.

 ```
 [info word_count]A photo of Emma Watson.[/info]